Loga19818eeanvesh/BackendApi_for_Blog_app_using_Event_driven_MicroServices_Architecture./README.md

 # BackendApi for BlogApp using Event driven MicroServices Architecture.
-Api contains four microservices
+Api contains five microservices
 1. Posts service to post blog
 2. Comments service to add comments to post
 3. Query service to send all posts to client
+4. Moderation service to filter comments
-4. Event-bus to send events between services
+5. Event-bus to send events between services

 ## Tools/Technologies used
 Node.js, Express.js